silasispapa/silasispapa.github.io/Sitting Posture Checker/README.md

 5. Receive visual and audio feedback on your sitting posture.
 6. Stop the program when finished.

+## Update in Future

+- Restrict to use only 7 points instead of 34 points from PoseNet callback
+- Recollect and train for the classification model

 ## Credits

 - ml5.js